FatalPharaoh96/FatalsCutsAndBruises_ValheimMod/FatalsCutsandBruises/README.md

 ﻿# Fatals Cuts and Bruises

-This mod adds several status effects that can be recieved by playera when takng damage.
+This mod adds several status effects that can be recieved by players when taking damage.
 A new consumable item is added to heal Infections.

 Dependencies: